EoinDavey/Setanta-site/notes/src/tech-stack.md

 ### Polymer: [*https://www.polymer-project.org*](https://www.polymer-project.org).

 The polymer project is a platform for developing web components and building web apps using web components.
 I have some experience using Polymer as I used this to develop a dashboard during my time in Google Zürich.
-I will be using Polymer version 3.0
+I will be using the LitElement library from the Polymer project.

 ### TypeScript.